alakdam07/React-spotifyApi-artistSearch/README.md

-# Search your favorite singer artist's Followers, popularity, Genre
+# Search your favorite singer artist's Followers, popularity, Genre and their famous songs

 ## User will need Spotify Token https://developer.spotify.com/documentation

-## Feel free to use the codes
+## Please make sure that you are running Spotify in the background